Mr Stink

 Mr Stink is a children's book written by David Walliams and illustrated by Quentin Blake, first published in the United Kingdom in 2009 by HarperCollins.
 It was adapted into a 2011 stage musical and a 2012 television film broadcast by the BBC.
+On 18 September 2026, due to HarperCollins backing down on their promise to continue selling and reprinting David Walliams' older titles, it was permanently withdrawn from publication, along with all of David Walliams' older titles, and will not be reprinted.

 Plot

 Chloe is a lonely 12-year-old girl who is bullied at school.
 Her mother, Caroline, prefers Chloe's academically successful and extra-curricularly ambitious younger sister, Annabelle, and is highly ambitious and running for parliament.
 Her father has lost his job but is afraid to tell his wife.
 Chloe meets a smelly tramp known as Mr Stink, befriends him and hides him and his filthy dog Duchess in the garden shed.
 When he is discovered, Caroline, who advocates clearing homeless people off the streets, falsely claims to have invited him to stay with the family.
 She and Mr Stink appear together on the TV show Question Time, where Mr Stink is a great success with the audience and embarrasses Caroline by revealing the truth about who gave him shelter.
 The TV appearance leads to an audience with Steve the British Prime Minister, who makes Mr Stink an offer to which Chloe says, "[S]tick it up your fat bum!".
 It is later revealed Mr Stink is a Lord who became a tramp after the death of his wife.
 Mr Stink declines to change his ways and resumes his travels.